HIV Testing - Which Test Is Right For Me?

 All tests have different window periods, (that’s the length of time HIV needs to be in your body for, before it will start to show up on a test), so it’s important you find the one that’s right for you:

 If you've put yourself at risk within the last week, you'll need a test with a smaller window period.
 But if your risk was 6 months ago or more, it doesn't really matter so much.
-DrEd offers a HIV test kit with a one month window period.
+Zava offers an HIV test kit with a one month window period.

-We can help you decide on the most suitable test to take but, with a quarter of all UK HIV suffers currently living undiagnosed, if there's even the slightest chance you might have HIV, it's essential you get yourself tested this HIV Testing Week.
+We can help you decide on the most suitable test to take but, with a quarter of all UK HIV suffers currently living undiagnosed, if there's even the slightest chance you might have HIV, it's essential you get yourself tested.

 Which test options are there?

 Q. I might have caught HIV this weekend.

 A. If you think you may have contracted HIV within the past 72 hours, unfortunately, there's no way of knowing for sure as no HIV tests currently operate within this time frame.
 But you are advised to take emergency PEP treatment anyway.